gsbdarc/rf_bootcamp_2025/docs/day4.md

 When you're done, please put a green sticky note 🟩 on the back of your laptop so we know you're done.

+## Open-Ended Question Round

+We've now walked through four days of material.
+Are there any lingering questions you still have?
+Please share — there's a good chance you're not the only one wondering.

+## Feedback

+We'd love your feedback: what was good, what could we have done better.
+Please fill out the survey [here](https://docs.google.com/forms/d/1rH-7m3rYdcZxp8QHTLXzgUwteQzvygLWd_MGYEO74xE/edit).

+If you complete it, we'll enter you into a raffle for a $50 Coupa coffee gift card.